larkintuckerllc/aws-architect-associate/2/2.4/README.md

 * PREVIEW: Amazon Timestream is a fast, scalable, fully managed time series database service for IoT and operational applications that makes it easy to store and analyze trillions of events per day at 1/10th the cost of relational databases.

 * Amazon Elasticsearch Service (Amazon ES) is a managed service that makes it easy to deploy, operate, and scale Elasticsearch clusters in the AWS Cloud.
 Elasticsearch is a popular open-source search and analytics engine for use cases such as log analytics, real-time application monitoring, and clickstream analysis.
 With Amazon ES, you get direct access to the Elasticsearch APIs; existing code and applications work seamlessly with the service.

+* Three strategies for multi-tenancy

+Silo: Think separate DB

+Bridge: Think different PostgreSQL Schemas

+Pool: Think DynamoDB Partition Key

+Generally, Silo is more expensive, complicated, and more complient with Pool being the opposite